Our Story

 Carving The Path Forward

-Kevin Denton becomes the new Executive Director of Escape leaning on passion, vision, and the hope of Jesus to move Escape deeper and wider into its vision - helping students and families grow more holistically and gearing Escape for future of sustainable and growing impact.
+Kevin Van Den Bosch becomes the new Executive Director of Escape with passion, vision, years of experience leading non-profits, and the hope of Jesus to move Escape deeper and wider into its vision - helping students and families realize their hopes and dreams while we share the greatest gift of all with them, the gift of salvation through our Savior.